How Long Do Slip And Fall Cases Take: Trial And Settlements

 The time it takes to settle can depend on several factors.
 If the plaintiff’s injuries are severe, the plaintiff’s lawyer may wait until the plaintiff has reached maximum medical improvement before negotiating a settlement.
 This can delay the process as the plaintiff’s medical care may take months or even years.

 Additionally, the liable party’s insurance company may be unwilling to offer a fair settlement amount.
 In this case, negotiations may be drawn out, and the plaintiff’s lawyer may need to file a personal injury lawsuit and continue with litigation to encourage the defendant to offer a more reasonable settlement.

-If you have suffered an injury from a trip and fall or a slip and fall accident, it’s essential to consult with a personal injury lawyer to help guide you through the legal process and obtain the compensation you deserve.
-Although a case may eventually settle or have to actually go to trial, it is best to get legal advice from experienced attorneys to receive compensatory damages..
+If you have suffered an injury from a trip, slip, and fall accident, it’s essential to consult with a personal injury lawyer from the Law Offices of Stuart M. Kerner, P.C. to help guide you through the legal process and obtain the compensation you deserve.
+Although a case may eventually settle or have to actually go to trial, it is best to get legal advice from experienced attorneys to receive compensatory damages.